dmcglinn/quant_methods/software.md

 [https://cran.r-project.org/](https://cran.r-project.org/)

-In this course I will use the free **Rstudio** GUI to interact with R, it can be downloaded here:
+**Rstudio** is a free GUI that makes it easier to interact with R, it can be downloaded here:

 [https://www.rstudio.com/](https://www.rstudio.com/)

-We will also use **git** as our version control system for this course.
-Git can be downloaded here:
+**git** is a version control system for tracking changes in files and collaborating, it can be downloaded here:

 [https://git-scm.com/downloads](https://git-scm.com/downloads)